 Step 2: Locate Studs

-Well, you found one.
-(Joke).
+Studs are the vertical wood pieces inside your walls.
 I've done this enough that I can tell by sound, but for most people a stud finder is recommended.
 You want to position your vault roughly mid-way between two studs to maximize the space you'll have access to.
 (Or if you'll be creating a shelf or other type of enclosed space you may want to locate it right next to a stud to have a vertical foundation to build from.)

 TIP: If the location you choose has an electrical outlet near it, you can use the outlet as a reference for where the studs are.
 Generally, outlets are mounted to the sides of studs (See image above).
 So a stud will either be located to the left or right of the outlet.
 If you pull the outlet cover off you may be able to see the stud.